Chatsworth, Ontario: Demographics

-Transportation

-Chatsworth Township is served by Kasper Transportation's Owen Sound to Guelph intercity bus route, which stops in Chatsworth, Dornoch, and Williamsford as it travels along Ontario Highway 6.
-It began operating in January 2020 with a fourteen-seat passenger van.
-There are two buses in each direction on Monday to Saturday, one in the morning and one in the afternoon.

 Hungerford's crawling water beetle

 A short stretch of the North Saugeen River just over the Bruce County border at the Chatsworth community of Scone is home to one of the most critically endangered of all insects: the Hungerford's crawling water beetle.
 The only known population of Hungerford's crawling water beetles outside of the United States was discovered near there in 1986 when 42 beetles were identified at a site downstream from the community's dam.
 An unspecified number of beetles were last recorded in 2001, but surveys in 2002 uncovered no specimens.
 As a result, the status of this population of Hungerford's crawling water beetles is uncertain at present.
 In 2011, there were no signs of the beetle.

-Although the Hungerford's crawling water beetle was categorized as endangered on March 7, 1994, under the provisions of the U.S. Endangered Species Act, it is currently not protected in Canada.
+Although the Hungerford's crawling water beetle was categorized as endangered on March 7, 1994, under the provisions of the U.S. Endangered Species Act, it is currently [when?] not protected in Canada.